If you are in the market for a new range hood, you have probably heard the term “blower” thrown around a few times. But what is a range hood blower?

 How powerful does my blower need to be?

 This will largely be determined by your cooking methods and preferences.
-Cubic feet per minute, or CFM, is used to determine blower power.
+Cubic feet per minute, or CFM, determine blower power.
 You’ll need a high-CFM blower if you cook frequently and prepare greasy, fried, or Asian cuisine.
 However, you’ll need fewer CFM if you do not cook as often or on low to medium heat settings a lot.

 A range hood blower should be powerful enough to remove the cooking odors and particles from your kitchen.
 The more powerful the blower, the better your system will work.
 However, it’s important to note that blowers should not be so powerful that they create a noise level in your home that is too loud.